In this game you throw two dice and find their total, then move the appropriate counter to the right. Which counter reaches the purple box first?

 A maths-based Football World Cup simulation for teachers and students to use.

-balls to match, how many are in the carousel, and how many draws to make at once.
+Use this animation to experiment with lotteries.
+Choose how many balls to match, how many are in the carousel, and how many draws to make at once.

 What can you say about the child who will be first on the playground tomorrow morning at breaktime in your school?